 If people only knew …

-I suppose some reading this might consider my going to Mass daily as some kind of zealous pious dutifulness.
+I suppose some reading this might consider my hearing Mass daily as some kind of zealous, pious dutifulness.
 If they only knew …

 And of course, the Church Herself only declares as obligatory Sunday Mass and Holy Days.